Italy Davis Cup team facts for kids

 Most years played | Nicola Pietrangeli (18) |

 The Italy men's national tennis team represents Italy in Davis Cup tennis competition and is governed by the Italian Tennis Federation.
-Italy are the reigning champions, claiming the Davis Cup in 2023.
-They are two-time champions overall, also winning in 1976, and finishing as runners-up six times (1960, 1961, 1977, 1979, 1980, 1998).
+Italy is the reigning champions, claiming the Davis Cup in 2023.
+It is two-time champions overall, also winning in 1976, and finishing as runners-up six times (1960, 1961, 1977, 1979, 1980, 1998).
 Nicola Pietrangeli is one of Italy's most decorated players, featuring in all major records for the team.
 He holds the record for most Davis Cup ties, most overall wins, most singles wins, most doubles wins (both individually and as part of a team), and most years played.

 Contents